WasmEdge/docs/docs/develop/rust/socket_networking/server.md

 }
 ```

 The `handle_connection()` function processes the data from those open connections.
 In this case, it just writes the request body into the response.
-It is also done asynchronously -- meaning that the `handle_connection()` function creates an event for the response, and puts it in the queue.
-The main application loop processes the event and sends the response when it is waiting for data from other connections.
+It is also done asynchronously -- meaning that the `handle_connection()` function creates an event for the response and puts it in the queue.
+The main application loop processes the event and sends the response while waiting for data from other connections.

 ```rust
 fn handle_connection_read(connection: &mut TcpStream) -> io::Result<bool> {